List of CIA controversies: WikiLeaks' disclosure of CIA's cyber tools

 In March 2017, WikiLeaks published more than 8,000 documents on the CIA.
 The confidential documents, codenamed Vault 7, dated from 2013 to 2016, included details on the CIA's software capabilities, such as the ability to compromise cars, smart TVs, and web browsers, including Google Chrome, Microsoft Edge, Firefox, and Opera, as well as the operating systems of most smartphones including Apple's iOS and Google's Android, and other operating systems such as Microsoft Windows, macOS, and Linux.
 WikiLeaks did not name the source, but said that the files had "circulated among former U.S. government hackers and contractors in an unauthorized manner, one of whom has provided WikiLeaks with portions of the archive."

 In a 2017 speech addressing CSIS, CIA Director Mike Pompeo referred to WikiLeaks as "a non-state hostile intelligence service often abetted by state actors like Russia".
 He also said: "To give them the space to crush us with misappropriated secrets is a perversion of what our great Constitution stands for.
 It ends now."

+David Rush

+In May 2026, ex senior CIA official David Rush, who was acknowledged to have had a top security clearance, was arrested after FBI agents found 303 gold bars which each weighed about 2.2 pounds in his home in Virginia.
+These gold bars, which were believed to have been stolen, were estimated to be worth more than $40 million.